 Those who struggle with physical and psychological injuries after sexual assaults should discuss their legal rights with injury attorneys as soon as possible.
 At Dolman Law Group, we know how sensitive and personal this type of incident can be, and we provide compassionate assistance that you can trust for all assault survivors.
-If you want to learn more about a free and completely confidential consultation with our Florida sexual assault laws or child sexual assault laws, please contact a member of our dedicated team today.
+If you want to learn more about a free and completely confidential consultation with our Florida sexual assault laws or child sexual assault laws, please contact our Florida Sexual Assault Attorneys today.

 Civil vs. Criminal Sexual Assault Proceedings in Florida

 When you think of a legal case following a sexual assault, you likely first think of a criminal case.
 If you seek help from a hospital, doctor, or law enforcement agency following a sexual assault, they will gather evidence of the assault for a criminal case.
 If your assailant is found, hopefully he will be arrested, taken off the streets so he cannot harm anyone else, and face criminal charges for sexual assault.